AltschulerWu-Lab/MUSE/README.md

 Inital reference labels (`label_x` and `label_y`) can either be provided by a modality-specific method (eg. use scScope for transcript feature learning and obtain cell clusters) or simply use general feature learning and cluster methods.
 We provide a demonstration to use PCA to get reference labels in `MUSE_demo.ipynb`.

 ### Subpopulation analysis
 After learning joint latent representations from both modalities by MUSE, subpopulations in the tissue can be discovered by PhenoGraph (https://github.com/jacoblevine/PhenoGraph).
 It can automatically determine the optimal cluster number.
+We note the recent update of PhenoGraph is incapable with the latest scipy version.
+We suggest to use scipy==1.4.0.

 ```python
 import phenograph